Menu

 If you’re a collector of big things, here’s your chance to see the Big Pineapple or the Big Pelican.

 Located at Woombye near Wildlife HQ Zoo (Nambour Road), the Big Pineapple was once the showpiece of a giant pineapple plantation.
-Open every day (9-4pm) but sadly, you can’t climb to the top at present.
-That’s really the best part. 🙁
+Open every day (9-4pm) and you can finally climb up the pineapple again for 360° views! 🙂

 Big Pineapple, Sunshine Coast

-And while we’re talking pineapple, you should probably try some local ones (though, admittedly, they’re not generally free).
+And while we’re talking pineapple, you should probably try some local pineapple (though, admittedly, they’re also not generally free but they are delicious!).

 The Big Pelican is found along the Noosa River in Noosaville’s Lion Park (along Gympie Terrace).